 FundingWisconsin's segregated transportation fund, which funds all transportation programs, is made up of federal funds, state funds, and bond proceeds.

-TDA's State of Transportation Report provides a comprehensive analysis of Wisconsin's transportation funding challenges.
+The Wisconsin Transportation Finance and Policy Commission, on which TDA served, issued a comprehensive analysis of Wisconsin's transportation funding challenges.

 Federal Funding - Federal transportation programs provide approximately one quarter of Wisconsin's transportation revenue.
 These funds are raised primarily through the federal gas tax and are returned to each state based on formulas in six-year authorizations and in annual appropriations.
 The federal gas tax has not been adjusted since 1993 when it was increased to 18.4 cents per gallon.
 At that time, the price of gasoline was just over $1 per gallon and the top-selling Ford Taurus averaged 23 miles to the gallon.
 Today gas prices are around $3 per gallon, the Ford Fusion Hybrid averages 38 miles per gallon and the federal gas tax is still 18.4 cents per gallon.

 Every year TDA members travel to Washington, D.C. for the TDA Fly-in.
 The TDA Fly-in is the perfect opportunity to bring Wisconsin transportation issues to our national representatives.

 TDA Transportation Priorities

 - Develop and maintain a strong, interconnected transportation network that will support a robust economy and enhance the quality of life for everyone in Wisconsin.